 Ms. Szlubowska has been awarded many prizes, including second prize at the Bryan International String Competition in North Carolina, and Honorable Mentions at international violin competitions in Poland, Belgium, and Finland.

-In the U.S., Ms. Szlubowska has appeared as a soloist with the Mississippi Symphony Orchestra, North Carolina Symphony, Tacoma Symphony, Olympia Symphony, Bellevue Philharmonic and many others.
-Ms. Szlubowska has collaborated with such distinguished artists as Julius Baker (New York Philharmonic), Judith Glyde (Manhattan String Quartet), Alex Klein (Chicago Symphony), Gerhardt Zimmerman (North Carolina Symphony), Kevin Kenner (Winner, Chopin International Piano Competition), Harvey Felder (Tacoma Symphony) and others.
-She has performed in violin master classes of Ruggiero Ricci, Henryk Szeryng and others.
-Ms. Szlubowska has given numerous performances at the Tanglewood, Interlochen, and Meadowmount Music Festivals, and has appeared as a recitalist with Community Concerts, Inc. and at the Phillips Collection in Washington, DC.
+In the U.S., Ms. Szlubowska has appeared as a soloist with the Mississippi Symphony Orchestra, North Carolina Symphony, Tacoma Symphony, Olympia Symphony, Bellevue Philharmonic, and many others.
+Ms. Szlubowska has collaborated with such distinguished artists as Julius Baker (New York Philharmonic), Judith Glyde (Manhattan String Quartet), Alex Klein (Chicago Symphony), Gerhardt Zimmerman (North Carolina Symphony), Kevin Kenner (Winner, Chopin International Piano Competition), Harvey Felder (Tacoma Symphony), and others.
+She has performed in the violin masterclasses of Ruggiero Ricci, Henryk Szeryng, among others.
+Ms. Szlubowska has given numerous performances at the Tanglewood, Interlochen, and Meadowmount Music Festivals, and has appeared as a recitalist with Community Concerts, Inc., and at the Phillips Collection in Washington, DC.
 She has served on the faculty of the Eastern Music Festival, Utah Music Festival, and Marrowstone Music Festival.
-Ms. Szlubowska has performed under the baton of Leonard Bernstein and Seiji Ozawa at Tanglewood, and Alexander Schneider at Carnegie Hall and the Kennedy Center for the Performing Arts.
+Ms. Szlubowska has performed under the baton of Leonard Bernstein and Seiji Ozawa at Tanglewood, Alexander Schneider at Carnegie Hall, and at the Kennedy Center for the Performing Arts.

 For more information, please visit www.martaszlubowska.com.